New Gas Appliance Installation

 • You should receive completed commissioning documents from your engineer such as the Benchmark certificate for boilers.

-• If you’re based in England or Wales, your engineer needs to notify the installation to your Local Authority (unless it’s a flueless cooking appliance).
+• If you’re based in England, Wales, Jersey, Guernsey or Isle of Man, your engineer needs to notify the installation to your Local Authority (unless it’s a flueless cooking appliance).

-Remember all gas appliances in your home should be serviced and checked annually, or in accordance with the manufacturers instructions, by a Gas Safe registered engineer.
+Remember all gas appliances in your home should be serviced and checked annually, or in accordance with the manufacturer’s instructions, by a suitably qualified Gas Safe registered engineer.

 Featured Content